mtien/Sliding_window_analysis/README.txt

-		As described in the Materials and Methods section of RNA-seq analysis of mRNAs that co-elute with GsrN doi: https://doi.org/10.1101/212902 RNA-seq analysis of mRNAs that co-elute with GsrN, removal occurred before analysis
-		by DESeq in order to decrease the False Positive Rate and to balance the read density between the PP7 purifications.
+		As described in the Materials and Methods section of RNA-seq analysis of mRNAs that co-elute with GsrN doi: https://doi.org/10.1101/212902 RNA-seq analysis of mRNAs that co-elute with GsrN, removal occurred before analysis by DESeq in order to decrease the False Positive Rate and to balance the read density between the PP7 purifications.
 The script that corresponds to this process is called remove_high_variant_windows.py.
 This script takes in the "RPKM_compiled_slidingWindow.txt" file.
 This file is zipped on the GitHub under the data_files folder.

 		After removal of inconsistent windows, a DESeq script is run called, deSeq.R.
-This generates a table of all sliding windows
-		and their significance as judged by the DESeq software package.
+This generates a table of all sliding windows and their significance as judged by the DESeq software package.
+This does require that the DESeq R-package is available.

 		After the DESeq estimates the significance of each sliding window, the assign analysis.py will take the DESeq output file and do a similar analysis to the Rockhopper analysis script, parse_Rhopper_transcript_file.py.